-You have a right to report violence and abuse you've experienced as a result of your sexual or gender orientation.
-When you report hate crimes, you become part of the movement to stop them.
-No matter how small or trivial you think the incident might be, it is important to the whole community that it is acknowledged and reported.
+However big or small you think the incident is, you have a right to report violence and abuse you've experienced as a result of your sexual or gender orientation.
+When you report hate crimes you help to ensure LGBTQ+ communities are acknowledged and become part of the movement to stop hate.

 After the incident, make a note of all the details to make it easier to recall the details again at a later date.